 ART 115 Computer Imaging (4-0) 3 hrs.

 An introduction to techniques for creating computer generated imagery for application in commercial and fine art.
 Hands-on experience with drawing and design packages for the non-programmer.
+This course carries SUNY General Education credit.
 F View Course Syllabus

 ART 116 Computer Publishing (4-0) 3 hrs.